 “A strictly therapeutic intervention whose explicit objective is the healing of various maladies such as those stemming from chromosomal defects will, in principle, be considered desirable, provided it is directed to the true promotion of the personal well-being of the individual without doing harm to his integrity or worsening his conditions of life.
 Such an intervention would indeed fall within the logic of the Christian moral tradition.”
 1

-Will the actual practice of genetic engineering of a human embryo, however, meet the moral requirements that give medicine and therapeutic procedures their humanistic goodness?
+Will the actual practice of genetic engineering of a human embryo ever really meet the moral requirements that give medicine and therapeutic procedures their humanistic goodness?
 John Paul II indicated that the goodness of the process depends not only on the effects of the actual intervention but also on its purposes.
 Will the adults who choose and implement the genetic engineering procedure be sincerely concerned with the health of the person being altered?

 It hardly seems possible that such genetic engineering will be therapeutic in intent, and therefore genetic engineering and Catholic teaching are at odds when the human embryo is the object of the process.